KiaraGrouwstra/pug-plugin-ng/README.md

 To maintain consistency, Pug by default [follows JS semantics](https://github.com/pugjs/pug-lexer/pull/69#issuecomment-239973538) here.
 So in case you do intend to use `[foo]="val" [bar]` (note the space before the `[`) as an index selector rather than as Angular 2 bindings, this will break your code.

+## Can I still use the awkward escaped syntax too?

+Yep, no existing syntax has been harmed.

 ## Usage:

 ### With webpack: